infermedica/python-api/README.md

 ## Examples

 To see more use cases on how to use the library look into provided examples.
-One may easily check out and run examples, first define environmental variables with credentials and run selected example:
+One may easily check out and run examples, first define environmental variables with credentials and run the selected example:

  ```bash
 export APP_ID=<YOUR_APP_ID>